 How can I secure the files in my Amazon S3 bucket?

-I want to be sure that my Amazon Simple Storage Service (Amazon S3) buckets and objects are secure.
-The resources that I want to be private must be private.
+I want to make sure that my Amazon Simple Storage Service (Amazon S3) buckets and objects are secure.
 How can I limit permissions to my Amazon S3 resources?
 How can I monitor the access to these resources?

 Restrict access to your S3 resources

-By default, all S3 buckets are private and can be accessed only by users that are explicitly granted access.
-When using AWS, it's a best practice to restrict access to your resources to the people that absolutely need it.
-Follow the principle of least privilege.
+By default, all S3 buckets are private and can be accessed only by users who are explicitly granted access.

-Restrict access to your S3 buckets or objects by:
+Restrict access to your S3 buckets or objects by doing the following:

-- Writing AWS Identity and Access Management (IAM) user policies that specify the users that can access specific buckets and objects.
+- Writing IAM user policies that specify the users that can access specific buckets and objects.
 IAM policies provide a programmatic way to manage Amazon S3 permissions for multiple users.
 For more information about creating and testing user policies, see the AWS Policy Generator and IAM Policy Simulator.

 - Writing bucket policies that define access to specific buckets and objects.
 You can use a bucket policy to grant access across AWS accounts, grant public or anonymous permissions, and allow or block access based on conditions.
 For more information about creating and testing bucket policies, see the AWS Policy Generator.

-Note: You can use a deny statement in a bucket policy to restrict access to specific IAM users, even if the users are granted access in an IAM policy.
+Note: You can use a deny statement in a bucket policy to restrict access to specific IAM users.
+You can restrict access even if the users are granted access in an IAM policy.

 - Using Amazon S3 Block Public Access as a centralized way to limit public access.
 Block Public Access settings override bucket policies and object permissions.
 Be sure to enable Block Public Access for all accounts and buckets that you don't want publicly accessible.